 Placing Your Template

 When you’re satisfied with the resin application, set the film containing your template over the PCB and take your time to line it up correctly.
-You can add a drop of alcohol to the back of the template so that it can adhere better to the film on the PCB.
+You can add a drop of alcohol to the back of the template to adhere better to the film on the PCB.

 Figure 14: Perfect template alignment is key（picture from adafruit）